Babcock in Wood County, Wisconsin — The American Midwest (Great Lakes)

 With the demise of the passenger pigeon, prairie chickens flourished,

 Cranberry processing has replaced railroading.
 Deer hunting is now more popular than bird hunting.
 Nevertheless, Babcock continues to be a small, stubborn community that refuses to pass into oblivion.

 Erected 1970 by the South Wood County Historical Corporation.
 (Marker Number 8.)

 Other nearby markers.
-At least 3 other markers are within 15 miles of this marker, measured as the crow flies.
-Cranberry Culture (approx. 7.3 miles away); City Founders’ Cemetery (approx. 9.8 miles away); Monroe Cemetery (approx. 15 miles away).
+At least 4 other markers are within 15 miles of this marker, measured as the crow flies.
+Cranberry Culture (approx. 7.3 miles away); Center of the State of Wisconsin (approx. 9˝ miles away); City Founders’ Cemetery (approx. 9.8 miles away); Monroe Cemetery (approx. 15 miles away).

 More about this marker.
 The marker notes August 11, 1910, as the date of the train wreck, however, old newspapers indicate that the circus exhibit was on Monday, August 15th, and the mishap occurred on Tuesday, August 16, 1910.